abbott567/blog/src/posts/defining-a-strategy-for-accessibility/content.md

 We can all probably agree that both a chipmunk and a chimpanzee would be considered agile creatures.
 But their agility is not comparable.
 One weighs 60 grams and one weighs 60 kilograms.
 So, even though they're both 'agile', the fact that one is 1000 times bigger than the other means when they're moving between point A and point B and avoiding obstacles, the larger of the two is always going to change direction more slowly.

 This is the issue with large organisations.
-They often have an unrivaled ability to gather momentum quickly, but slowing down and changing direction, despite it being quick for something so large, it is still relatively slow in comparison to smaller entities.
+They often have an unrivalled ability to gather momentum quickly, but slowing down and changing direction, despite it being quick for something so large, it is still relatively slow in comparison to smaller entities.

 So, when it comes to implementing a strategy, the process takes time, and it's important to not lose faith or give up on the journey.